buildsrike7/FieldCheck/location_checkin_app/README.md

 IDE: Visual Studio Code, Android Studio, or IntelliJ IDEA with the Flutter/Dart plugins installed.

 Target Device: An Android or iOS device (or an active emulator/simulator) to run the camera and GPS tasks.

+Setup Sequence
+Follow these precise, step-by-step terminal commands to deploy and run the app:

+Clone the repository